Training course on outdoor education for youth workers

 It will take part in Sondershausen, Germany from 17 to 24 April 2019.

-Please check the attached InfoPack for more information, including accommodation and travelling details.
+Please check the attached InfoPack for more information, including accommodation and traveling details.